oban-bg/oban/guides/job_uniqueness.md

   * `:fields` — The fields to compare when evaluating uniqueness.
 The available fields are `:args`, `:queue`, `:worker`, and `:meta`. `:fields` defaults to `[:worker, :queue, :args]`.
+    It's recommended that you leave the default `:fields`, otherwise you risk unexpected conflicts between unrelated jobs.

   * `:keys` — A specific subset of the `:args` or `:meta` to consider when comparing against historic jobs.
 This allows a job with multiple key/value pairs in its arguments to be compared